 Ibudilast in clinical trials

-MediciNova was awarded a method of use patent in January 2012, which runs until 2029, to treat patients with both primary progressive MS (PPMS) and secondary progressive MS (SPMS) with ibudilast, either alone or in combination with other drugs.
+MediciNova was awarded a patent in January 2012, which is in effect until 2029, to treat patients with both primary progressive MS (PPMS) and secondary progressive MS (SPMS) with ibudilast, either alone or in combination with other drugs.

 More recently, the company secured a U.S. patent covering the use of ibudilast to treat eye disease.